-Thérèse Boussard, Executive Director of the Infrastructure Management Section
+Thérèse Boussard, Member of the Managing Board, Managing Director of the Infrastructure Management Division

 Her remit is to strengthen the performance of the French transmission grid operator’s infrastructure throughout its entire service life cycle and to drive forward its modernization and optimized development.